MisterXY89/parkhausAPI/README.md

 from parkhausAPI import API
 api = API()

-# list all places
+# list all places / returns a dict
 api.getPlaces()

 # get information about a specific car park
 api.getInfo("Altstadt") # code works as well
+# returns the same as:
+api.getInfo(107845)

-# returns a Parkhaus Object:
+# both return a Parkhaus Object
+# -> See following section

 ```